 In May 2014, the FASB issued Accounting Standards Update No. 2014-09, Revenue from Contracts with Customers (Topic 606) ("ASU 2014-09"), which requires an entity to recognize revenue in an amount that reflects the consideration to which the entity expects to be entitled in exchange for the transfer of promised goods or services to customers.
 The standard will replace most existing revenue recognition guidance in U.S. GAAP.
-ASU 2014-09 will become effective on July 1, 2017, and early application is not permitted.
+In April 2015, the FASB tentatively deferred the effective date of ASU 2014-09, while also tentatively permitting early adoption.
+If such deferral is ratified, ASU 2014-09 will become effective on July 1, 2018.
 The standard permits the use of either the retrospective or cumulative effect transition method.
 The Company is evaluating the impact this standard will have on its financial statements.